 The biggest issue is identifying exactly what module is at fault when the integration fails.
 The large amount of integrations can make the process very complex.

-Integration testing is performed after Unit testing but before UAT.
+Integration testing (click here to see who typically does Integration Testing) is performed after Unit testing but before UAT.
 In my experience of testing a System testing phase tends to happen first to prove the main system is functioning correctly, then integrations are tested after.

 When Is Unit Testing Performed?
 Unit testing is performed after each module of code is developed.
 The idea is to improve the quality of code that is delivered to the system testers.

 Stubs and drivers can be used in the absence of other required code modules.
 For example, if a developer was creating a “brackets” function in a calculator app.
 He may be waiting for the other “Multiply” and “addition” code modules to be complete, before he can unit test his function.

 Instead of waiting he can use stubs and drivers to provide the expected inputs/outputs to prove that his function works, once the other modules are complete.